selendra/selendra-wiki/docs/learn/learn-randomness.md

 submitter.
 The proof can be verified by any challenger to ensure the random number generation is valid.

-The VRF used in Polkadot is roughly the same as the one used in Ouroboros Praos.
+The VRF used in Selendra is roughly the same as the one used in Ouroboros Praos.
 Ouroboros randomness is secure for block production and works well for [BABE](learn-consensus.md#BABE).
-Where they differ is that Polkadot's VRF does not depend on a central clock (the problem becomes - whose central clock?), rather, it depends on its own past results to determine present and future results, and it uses slot numbers as a clock emulator, estimating time.
+Where they differ is that Selendra's VRF does not depend on a central clock (the problem becomes - whose central clock?), rather, it depends on its own past results to determine present and future results, and it uses slot numbers as a clock emulator, estimating time.

 ### Here's how it works in detail:

 Slots are discrete units of time six seconds in length.
 Each slot can contain a block, but may not.
-Slots make up [epochs](../general/glossary.md##epoch) - on Polkadot, 2400 slots make one epoch, which makes epochs four hours long.
+Slots make up [epochs](../general/glossary.md##epoch) - on Selendra, 2400 slots make one epoch, which makes epochs four hours long.

 In every slot, each validator "rolls a die".
 They execute a function (the VRF) that takes as input